-Here’s our top picks for the best fingerpaint for babies.
+Here’s our top picks for the best finger paint for babies and kids.
 This list includes taste safe & GF options for kids with sensitivities.

-If you’re here, you likely have a baby and might be wondering how to introduce this baby to art.
+If you’re here, you likely have a baby and might be wondering when to introduce this baby to art.
 You might remember finger painting yourself as a child.

 Finger paint is washable and typically has a gelatinous texture that’s smooth and satisfying to touch and spread around with your fingers.